aviatesk/atom-markdown-cell-highlight/README.md

 ## config

 - `markdown-cell-highlight.targetScopes`: If specified, this package will highlight code cells with the specified languages scopes.
-By default (empty `Array`), it will highlight _every_ code cell even without language scope.
+By default (empty `array`), it will highlight _every_ code cell even without language scope.
 E.g.: if you only want to highlight Julia code cells, you can set this config to `["source.embedded.julia"]`.
-Requires Atom to take an effect.
+Requires restarting Atom to take an effect.
 - `markdown-cell-highlight.markdownScopes`: Specifies grammar scopes that this package will consider as markdown files and try to highlight code cells.
 Set to `["text.md", "source.gfm", "source.weave.md", "source.pweave.md"]` by default.

 ## custom styling

-You can have custom styles (i.e. custom colors, mostly) via [your stylesheet]():
+You can have custom styles (i.e. custom colors, mostly) via [your stylesheet](https://flight-manual.atom.io/using-atom/sections/basic-customization/#style-tweaks):

 > .atom/styles.less